Nishanth09121996/KT-SQL-DA/viva/questions.md

 3.If the Policy Start Date is greater than the Current Date then "Quote".
 ```

-**Find Total number of policies by a agent for every year, the result should be in below format.**
+**12.Find Total number of policies by a agent for every year, the result should be in below format.**

 | Agent Name   | 2022 | 2023 | 2024 |
 |--------------|------|------|------|